Mrs R. Barker

 Maths is taught five times a week with lessons that will last around 60 minutes.
 Daily maths lessons will involve plenty of discovery, sharing, collaboration, practice and reflection; and will offer learning tasks that use concrete manipulatives and pictorial models to secure understanding.

-In addition, to further develop fluency, children in Reception to Year 6 have an arithmetical proficiency lesson of between 15-20 minutes every afternoon.
+In addition, to further develop fluency, children in Reception to Year 6 have an arithmetical proficiency lesson of between 15-20 minutes every day.
 At least once a week, children in Y2-6 will also complete 33 club and access Times Tables Rock Stars for multiplication practice.
 Also, children in Reception – Y2 will also complete rocket test and access Numbots for subitising and number bond practice.

 Teachers in the Early Years Foundation Stage base their teaching on “Development Matters” to ensure that the children are working towards the “Early Learning Goals for Mathematical Development”.
 Additional documentation provided by Power Maths and NCTEM is also used.
 The Early Years Foundation Stage teachers deliver some whole class teaching and adult focus led Maths activities together with the teaching assistant, each day.
 The children also access a range of Maths activities within continuous provision; and investigate a “Number of the Week” together as a class.